kw-andy/ssh-srv/README.md

 * rev3 is to use a RSA key to connect to a distant server

 * ag is for an interactive session with ssh but it can be with ftp too

+# The aim is to build a bastion host with prerecorder settings